belayfitsum/docker-eks/README.md

 ### Notes

 GitHub Actions now uses the dedicated CICD user to run pipeline jobs.
-When new permissions are required (for example, to access EC2, EKS, or other AWS services), switch temporarily to the admin user to set up/bootstrap those permissions.
+However when new permissions are required (for example, to access EC2, EKS, or other AWS services), switch temporarily to the admin user to set up/bootstrap those permissions. \

-After the policies are updated, you can safely switch back to the CICD user, ensuring pipelines continue running with the principle of least privilege.
+After the policies are updated, you can safely switch back to the CICD user, ensuring pipelines continue running with the principle of least privilege.\

+ Or most prefrably  assumes an admin deployment role (AdminDeployRoleSimpleWeb) temporarily to perform an admin-level IAM task.\
+ This can be clearly seen in the pipline job {terraform-infra-wf}, where The GitHub Actions pipeline first authenticates with a dedicated CI/CD IAM user, which then assumes an admin deployment role (AdminDeployRoleSimpleWeb) to provision infrastructure.

+    - name: Assume Admin Role \
+      id: assume_role \
+      uses: aws-actions/configure-aws-credentials@v3 \
+      with: \
+        role-to-assume: ${{ secrets.AWS_ADMIN_ROLE_ARN }} \
+        role-session-name: terraform-admin \
+        aws-region: ${{ secrets.AWS_REGION }} \

 ### Project cleanup